HousewareHQ/dbt_segment_metrics/README.md

 * Performs "user stitching" to tie all events associated with a cookie to the same user_id
 * Transforms pageviews into sessions ("sessionization")

+# 🛑 Few things to keep in mind
+These packages are under active development and are expected to change with dbt metrics as it evolves over time.
+As of now, dbt metrics requires users to define models to calculate metrics and these models are persisted on the warehouse.
+Keeping this in mind, we have currently modelled our packages such that metrics and the models calculating these metrics have a 1:1 mapping, which is why you will see multiple metrics for the same conceptual metric entity accounting for different time grains and dimensions.
+In future, with the roll out of dbt Server and evolution of dbt metrics, we expect to streamline our packages to remove these redundancies.

+The metrics in these packages are transformed on top of source data ETL'd via Fivetran to your warehouse.
+Make sure you have connected your SaaS source with Fivetran for the packages to work properly.

 # 📣 What does this dbt package do?
 This package provides pre-built metrics for Segment data from [Fivetran's connector](https://www.fivetran.com/connectors/segment).
 It uses data in the format described by [this schema information](https://fivetran.com/docs/events/segment#schemainformation).